Trina Thompson: Federal judicial service

 On November 3, 2021, President Joe Biden nominated Thompson to serve as a United States district judge of the United States District Court for the Northern District of California.
 President Biden nominated Thompson to the seat vacated by Judge Phyllis J. Hamilton, who assumed senior status on February 1, 2021.
 On January 3, 2022, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was later renominated the same day.
 On February 16, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 On March 10, 2022, her nomination was reported out of committee by a 12–10 vote.
-On May 17, 2022, the United States Senate invoked cloture on her nomination by a 51-46 vote.
+On May 17, 2022, the Senate invoked cloture on her nomination by a 51–46 vote.
 On May 18, 2022, her nomination was confirmed by a 51–44 vote.
 She received her judicial commission on August 5, 2022.